What should you take into consideration when choosing a GEI marketer for your GEI sugar?

 The price you receive for your cane is made up of a number of components, including costs and revenues such as regional premiums and storage and handling costs.

-In the above example, a grower may be persuaded to choose Marketer B because its costs are the lowest, or marketer C because it offers a loyalty bonus — which amounts to 0.5% of the total return.
-However, Marketer A provides a better overall return.
+In the above example, a grower may be persuaded to choose Marketer B because its costs are the lowest, or marketer C because it offers a loyalty bonus (which is less than 0.4% of the total return).
+When you add together the different components, however, Marketer A provides a better overall return.

-This doesn’t mean costs are irrelevant.
-Every cost your marketer incurs is paid by growers through per-tonne shared pool costs or marketing fees, so you want your marketer to work hard to keep costs low, in order to maximise your returns.
-Marketers passing on ‘savings’ on the basis that they’re an income-tax-exempt organisation, for example, doesn’t benefit you if their costs are still higher than those of marketers that don’t have the same tax status.
+Your marketer’s costs matter.
+These costs are paid by growers through per-tonne shared pool costs or marketing fees, so you want your marketer to work hard to keep costs low, in order to maximise your returns.
+A marketer’s tax status is irrelevant if their costs are higher than those of marketers with a different tax status.

 FIND OUT MORE